 We were shocked.
 For the first time ever, the Yankees had been swept in post-season play.

+The Dodgers had won with a stronger defense.
 Hence, this became a lesson about defense and protecting home turf – both in sports and later for me in business.

 It’s important to build a local base as a foundation for growth.
 Mistakenly, salespeople and businesses often prematurely seek greener pastures in other locales without protecting their home turf first.